OWASP/www-board-candidates/bil_corry.md

 #### Please describe any previous experience you have had running or on the board of a large international non-profit.

+Depending on [who you ask]( https://learning.candid.org/resources/blog/how-do-you-define-a-nonprofits-size/), a “large” non-profit has revenues of over $50M to $100M.
+OWASP is under $5M, putting it in the “medium” category at most.
+I am unaware of any Board member, past or present, that has experience sitting on a non-profit Board with revenues of over $50M.
+Regardless, the OWASP Board is supposed to be made up of OWASP members, we’re not looking for professional non-profit Board members, we’re looking for motivated and spirited individuals to join the Board to help shape the mission and direction.
+I would encourage you to look at the passion, skills, and talents of the candidates and decide based on that.

 #### What, if any, aspects do you think would need improving regarding OWASP membership?